-We have always believe that neither ploughing nor chemical fertiliser have been the way forward.
-So we steadfastly returned to our tried and tested old fashioned Clandon Park ways of improving the biodiversity of our grassland and guess what .... it has improved steadily since we returned to following our own Conservation Management Plans.
+We have never believed that ploughing, reseeding or the use of chemical fertiliser have been the way forward.
+So we have steadfastly returned to our tried and tested Clandon Park ways of improving the biodiversity of our grassland and guess what .... it has improved steadily since we returned to following our own Conservation Management Plans.
 We have improved the leys naturally through mowing later in the year for our hay production and the grazing of our sheep and horses, in rotation, has produced improved results in the current climate, even during the prolonged drought we experienced during 2018.

 The existence of Clandon Park grassland is totally dependent on processes that prevent its succession to scrub and woodland.
 Grazing and mowing arrests succession and maintains suitable conditions for naturally occurring grassland plants and animals and a number of suitable introduced species.